springwolf/springwolf.github.io/docs/configuration/customizing.md

 ## Customize internal behavior

-Springwolf uses `@ConditionalOnMissingBean` annotations for almost all internal Spring beans.
+Springwolf uses `@ConditionalOnMissingBean` annotations for most internal Spring beans.
 If you have a special use-case that requires custom logic, you can replace almost every Springwolf bean by adding your custom implementation as a bean to the Spring context.

 :::note
-Replacing Springwolf beans with custom implementations is only for experts, and we do **not** offer support for using internal API.
+Replacing Springwolf beans with custom implementations is for experts only, and **no** support is offered for using internal API.

 Custom implementations may break during updates without notice.
 :::